Subscribe to Blog via Email

 Don’t understand Somatostatin Receptors?
 Join the club!
-I got my head around the term ‘Somatostatin’ and ‘Somatostatin Analogues’ some time ago but the term ‘Somatostatin Receptor’ (SSTR) is still a bit of a mystery and it’s come to the top of my list of things to study.
+I got my head around the term ‘Somatostatin’ and ‘Somatostatin Analogues’ some time ago but the term ‘Somatostatin Receptor’ (SSTR) is still a bit of a mystery.
 SSTRs do come up in conversation quite often and I’m fed up of nodding sagely hoping it will eventually become clear!
-On analysis it looks like a technical subject – and therefore a challenge 🙂
+On analysis it looks like a technical subject – and therefore a challenge.

 I’ve taken a logical approach working from ‘Somatostatin’ to ‘Somatostatin Analogue’ before commencing on the ‘receptor’ bit.
 It is intentionally brief and (hopefully) simplistic!